headforwards-spd/headforwards-website/src/pages/info-pages/where-are-we-going.md

     isRightImage: false
     isTwoColumns: true
     type: image-copy-component
-    title: 'A core values-led strategy '
+    title: "A core values-led strategy"
   - content:
       - text: >-
           Critical mass is vitally important for Headforwards.
 It’s not only how